nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 ### Decreasing the quantity of a food: `dec`

 Decreases the quantity of a Food item in WIFE.

 Format: `dec INDEX [q/QUANTITY]`

 Usage is the same as `inc`, with the only difference is being to decrease the quantity of the Food item.

+* The quantity specified to decrease by **cannot be equal to or greater than** the current quantity of the food item.
+If you wish to delete the item, please use the `delete` command!

 ### Delete a food: `delete`